defra-design/design/design.md

 * share research on existing Gov.uk patterns on Github
 * share any new components or patterns in Defra and cross Gov
 * share service findings and research that may influence Defra design standards and guidance documents

+# Service Design

+Services as end users would know them transcend delivery or product teams.
+Service designers work across a programme of work to design the interactions and building blocks that make a new service.
+The service designer may support multiple product teams to provide insight on how to achieve desired outcomes in a measurable way.

+A Service Designer will:

+* Identify the main business drivers
+* Work with the team to define the problems we are trying to solve
+* Work with Policy to define the outcomes we want to deliver
+* Create as is user journeys, highlighting pain points, dependencies, areas for improvements and hypothesis to test
+* Develop a strategic vision for the service
+* Design the interactions and building blocks that make up the service
+* Create service prototypes to test ideas and assumptions
+* Influence performance reporting so we measure and target improvements to things that matter to users
+* Lead on ensuring that interactions and user journeys across the programme are rational and consistent